 To achieve these aims, CryoBiomed is enhancing the R&D activity in a wide range of methodologies such as electromagnetic rewarming, for deep frozen specimens, or the use of Computerized Axial Tomography to monitor the perfusion of organs with cryoprotectants before the application of the ultra-low temperature.

-Meet CryoBiomed next spring in Madrid at:
+Meet CryoBiomed next summer (10-13 July) in Madrid at: